 Cancer is now a leading cause of death in dogs and cats, and will affect about one in three pets, along with kidney failure being the next most common cause of death.
-I have spent many years trialling a myriad of different approaches in treating a range of different cancers and believe diet can help play a part in supporting pets with cancer.
+We believe diet can help play a part in supporting pets with cancer.
 As always diet is one factor and you should always consult a vet on the best combination of surgery, diet, supplements, herbs, exercise and sometimes chemotherapy for your pet’s circumstances.

 What is cancer?